Tau Boötis b: Characteristics

 The temperature of Tau Boötis b probably inflates its radius higher (1.2 times) than Jupiter's.
 Since no reflected light has been detected, the planet's albedo must be less than 0.37.
 The albedo constraint was tightened to less than 0.12 by 2021.
-At 1600 K, it is (like HD 179949 b) supposed to be hotter than HD 209458 b (formerly predicted 1392K) and possibly even HD 149026 b (predicted 1540 K from higher albedo 0.3, then actually measured at 2300 K).
+At 1600 K, it is (like Mastika) supposed to be hotter than HD 209458 b (formerly predicted 1392K) and possibly even Smertrios (predicted 1540 K from higher albedo 0.3, then actually measured at 2300 K).
 Tau Boötis b's predicted Sudarsky class is V; which is supposed to yield a highly reflective albedo of 0.55.

 It has been a candidate for "near-infrared characterization.... with the VLTI Spectro-Imager".
 When its atmosphere was measured in 2011, "the new observations indicated an atmosphere with a temperature that falls higher up.
 This result is the exact opposite of the temperature inversion – an increase in temperature with height – found for other hot Jupiter exoplanets".
 In 2014, direct detection of water vapor in atmosphere of the planet was announced.
 Later atmosphere characterization in 2021 have resulted in measured carbon abundance similar to that of Jupiter, in the form of 0.35% carbon monoxide volume admixture to hydrogen-helium atmosphere.
 The upper limit only of water below 2 parts per million (0.72% of that expected for solar composition) was estimated.

 In 2020, a radio emission in the 14-30 MHz band was detected from the Tau Boötis system, likely associated with cyclotron radiation from the poles of Tau Boötis b.
+This could be a signature of the planet's magnetic field.